dstearle/node-sms-texts/README.md

 **Notes:**

-- To run the application use "npm run start"
+- To run the application use "npm run start".
+- View application locally at "http://localhost:3000/".